EpfeiferNutri/Phage-plasmids/geNomad_vConTACTv2/DESCRIPTION_geNomad_vConTACTv2.md

 # Interpretation and general recommendations

--   geNomad is a fast and scalable tool for screening large plasmid datasets and can effectively detect P-Ps with strong phage signatures.
-However, it may produce conflicting predictions, especially for integrated or hybrid elements, and for P-Ps that may lack clear phage signatures (such as cp32).
+-   geNomad is a fast and scalable tool for screening large plasmid datasets and can effectively detect P-Ps.
+However, it may produce conflicting predictions (P-Ps detected as integrated prophages or plasmids) and for P-Ps that may lack clear phage signatures (such as cp32).
+For unsure candidates, cross results of geNomad with predictions of tyPPing and MM-GRC.

--   For reliable results, combine geNomad with MM-GRC to detect P-P singletons and P-Ps from diverse communities.

--   vConTACT v2 is not tailored for P-P detection, but it can be used for type assignment when applied to target and reference datasets combined.
-Its accuracy depends on the quality of both datasets.

--   For best performance, combine vConTACT v2 with additional tools like MM-GRC to improve type assignment and reduce false results.
+-   vConTACT v2 accuracy depends on the quality of the used reference dataset.
+To improve performance, combine vConTACT v2 with additional tools like MM-GRC and tyPPing.

 # Results summary on 05/23 dataset